Shahriar-Syeed/kidEdu/README.md

 <p>

 **KidEdu** is a unique Kindergarten HTML Template for Kindergarten
-              Schools with teacher dashbord.
-With a clean and modern design, the website template will give you maximum user needs.
-The website is very easy to customize for your kindergarten institute.
+              Schools with teacher dashbord .
+With HTML, CSS, Scss, Bootstrap, Splide Slider, JavaScript a clean and modern design, the website template will give you maximum user needs.
 </p>

 ## Key feature